Coding-with-Adam/response-reporting-dashboard/Project-Introduction.md

 # Response Reporting Dashboard

 ## Goal:
-Build a dashboard to monitor Disinformation Reports and Response Times in Social Media Platforms, using Plotly and Dash.
+Build a dashboard for [VOST Europe](https://vosteurope.org/) to monitor Disinformation Reports and Response Times in Social Media Platforms, using Plotly and Dash.
 - Use this repo to work on the dashboard together or create your own repo to build your own dashboard.

 ## Problem: